sw1zpwr/whitebit-api/Private/http-private-v4-trade-doc.md

     "...": {...},
     "BTC": {
-        "available": "0.123",      // Available balance of currency for trading "freeze": "1"              // Balance of currency on orders },
+        "available": "0.123",      // Available balance of currency for trading "freeze": "1"              // Balance of currency that is currently in active orders },
     "...": {...},
     "XMR": {